cappuchinese/difficultdata/README.md

 # Difficult data

-this is a complete rewrite from a old python 2 pipline to a streamlined multiprocessed object-oriented python 3 program
+This is a complete rewrite from an old python 2 pipeline to a streamlined multiprocessed object-oriented python 3 program.

-## contents
+## Contents
 ```bash
 difficultdata
 ├── Code